openfisca/openfisca-doc/contribute/tests.md

 ## Ignored tests

 In OpenFisca-France some YAML tests are ignored.
 They receive a property `ignored: true` ([example](https://github.com/openfisca/openfisca-france/blob/ea869ad3c98e633ed3de84fa8618a045b5ebe4f9/openfisca_france/tests/formulas/irpp.yaml#L297)).
-We prefer setting this property rather than deleting the test.

-Some Python tests are ignored: see the [Makefile](https://github.com/openfisca/openfisca-france/blob/master/Makefile).
+> Some tests written in Python were ignored.
+They are now deleted and put aside in the `deleted-tests` branch, see the old [`Makefile`](https://github.com/openfisca/openfisca-france/blob/deleted-tests/Makefile#L1).

 ## ipdb debugger